 In the Netherlands, a registered partnership is almost equal to marriage.
 The rights and responsibilities between married couples and registered partners are the same, as are the conditions and requirements you have to meet and the documents you have to provide.
 We will therefore refer to it as marriage/registered partnership from now on.
 You indicate your choice in the announcement.

 If neither of you has Dutch nationality and you might want to marry abroad in the future, a Dutch registered partnership can lead to unexpected problems abroad.
 Do you have any questions about this?
-Please get in touch with us by phone, on 14040, or send an e-mail to firstname.lastname@example.org Or pop into Residents Plaza.
+Please get in touch with us by phone, on 14040, or send an e-mail to email@example.com Or call 14040 to make an appointment into Residents Plaza.

 The rules governing the community of property system in a marriage or registered partnership will change from 1 January 2018.
 The new system will be one of a 'limited' community of property.
 This has consequences for the distribution of possessions and debts existing before the marriage or partnership, and of any gifts or presents either of you receive during your marriage or partnership.
 For more information about the changes, go to rijkoverheid.nl.

 What is the difference between marriage and a registered partnership?